MLChain/MLChain/README.md

 > We are looking for contributors to help with translating Mlchain to languages other than Mandarin or English.
 If you are interested in helping, please see the [i18n README](https://github.com/mlchain/mlchain/blob/main/web/i18n/README.md) for more information, and leave us a comment in the `global-users` channel of our [Discord Community Server](https://discord.gg/8Tpq4AcN9c).

-**Contributors**

-<a href="https://github.com/mlchain/mlchain/graphs/contributors">
-  <img src="https://contrib.rocks/image?repo=mlchain/mlchain" />
-</a>

 ## Community & contact

 * [Github Discussion](https://github.com/mlchain/mlchain/discussions).
 Best for: sharing feedback and asking questions.
 * [GitHub Issues](https://github.com/mlchain/mlchain/issues).
-Best for: bugs you encounter using MLChain, and feature proposals.
+Best for: bugs you encounter using MlChain, and feature proposals.
 See our [Contribution Guide](https://github.com/mlchain/mlchain/blob/main/CONTRIBUTING.md).
 * [Discord](https://discord.gg/FngNHpbcY7).
 Best for: sharing your applications and hanging out with the community.
-* [Twitter](https://twitter.com/mlchain_ai).
+* [X(Twitter)](https://twitter.com/mlchain_ai).
 Best for: sharing your applications and hanging out with the community.

+**Contributors**

+<a href="https://github.com/mlchain/mlchain/graphs/contributors">
+  <img src="https://contrib.rocks/image?repo=mlchain/mlchain" />
+</a>

 ## Star history